-At the end of this, you’ll have your very own local WordPress testing environment running on Windows.
+By the end of this tutorial, you’ll have a functional local WordPress testing environment set up!

 The first step on your way to install WordPress locally is to download and install the XAMPP software.
 You can download the Windows installer file from Apache Friends.
 It’s a big file, about 110 MB, so it might take a minute or so depending on your connection: